Roles and responsibilities

 - planning and developing facilities that provide the basic infrastructure needs of the community

-Indigenous Services Canada provides funding and advice for water systems on First Nations reserves.
+Indigenous Services Canada (ISC) provides funding and advice for water systems on First Nations reserves.
 For water systems, this includes:

 - operation and maintenance